Cover-Only vs Full Magazine

 • Historically meaningful as cultural signals of their time

-Magazine Covers are the publication’s front page—distinct for masthead, issue branding, and dating cues.
+• Magazine Covers are the publication’s front page—defined by masthead, issue branding, and dating cues.

-Vintage Advertisements are commercial pages created to promote products and services—distinct from editorial art.
+• Vintage Magazine Advertisements are commercial pages created to promote products and services—distinct from editorial art.

 Explore these pathways: